Eva Illouz

-Biography
+Eva Illouz (إيفا اللوز; אווה אילוז; born April 30, 1961) is a French-Israeli Sociologist whose work examines the relationships between capitalism, culture, emotions, and intimate life.
+She is a professor emerita at the Hebrew University of Jerusalem and a Directrice d'études at the École des hautes études en sciences sociales (EHESS) in Paris.

+Her research has explored romantic love, consumer culture, the sociology of emotions, popular media, and the psychological culture of modern societies, with particular attention to the ways in which economic and cultural institutions shape emotional experience.
+Illouz was the first woman to serve as president of the Bezalel Academy of Arts and Design, serving from 2012 to 2015.
+Her work has received numerous international distinctions, including the EMET Prize in 2018, the Chevalier de la Légion d'honneur in 2018, the Anneliese Maier International Award for Excellence in Research in 2013, and the Frank Schirrmacher Prize in 2024.

+Early life and education

 Eva Illouz was born in Fes, Morocco, and moved to France at the age of ten with her parents.

 She received a B.A. in sociology, communication and literature in Paris, an M.A. in literature in Paris, an M.A. in communication from the Hebrew University, and received her PhD in communications and cultural studies at the Annenberg School for Communication of the University of Pennsylvania in 1991.
-Her mentor was Prof. Larry Gross, currently in 2021 the head of the Annenberg School of Communications at USC.
+Her mentor was Prof. Larry Gross.

 She has served as a visiting professor at Northwestern University, Princeton University, and as a fellow at the Institute for Advanced Study in Berlin (Wissenschaftskolleg zu Berlin).
 Illouz was one of the founders of the Program for Cultural Studies at the Hebrew University.
 In 2006, Illouz joined the Center for the Study of Rationality.
 In 2012 she was named first woman president of the Bezalel Academy of Art and Design in which she stayed until 2015.

 Academic career

 In 2022, Illouz was ranked as the eighth most influential woman in sociology worldwide.

 She taught at Tel Aviv University until 2000.
 In 2006, she joined Hebrew University's Center for the Study of Rationality.
 She has held the Rose Isaac Chair in Sociology at the Hebrew University of Jerusalem.
 Since 2015, she is Directrice d'Etudes at the École des Hautes Études en Sciences Sociales in Paris.

 In 2008 she was a fellow at the Berlin Institute for Advanced Study.
 From 2012 until 2015 she was the first woman president of Bezalel Academy of Art and Design.

 In 2016, Illouz was the Hedi Fritz Niggli Guest Professor at Zürich University.
 In 2018, she was a member fellow at the Institute for Advanced Study at Princeton.
 In 2019, she was the Niklas Luhmann Guest Professor in Bielefeld.

 Eva Illouz is fluent in Hebrew, French and English.

-She is a regular contributor to Ha'aretz, Le Monde, Die Zeit and der Freitag.
+She is a regular contributor to Ha'aretz, Le Monde, Die Zeit, Süddeutsche Zeitung, and der Freitag.